siberoloji/siberoloji.github.io/content/blog/2024-09-25-netbios-a-primer.md

 <!-- wp:list -->
 <ul class="wp-block-list"><!-- wp:list-item -->
-- ***NetBIOS Name Service (NBNS):***  This component resolves NetBIOS names into their corresponding network addresses.
-NBNS uses a broadcast-based protocol to locate other computers on the network.
+- ***NetBIOS Name Service (NBNS):*** This component resolves NetBIOS names into their corresponding network addresses.NBNS uses a broadcast-based protocol to locate other computers on the network.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-- ***NetBIOS Interface Message Processor (NIB):***  The NIB is responsible for encapsulating NetBIOS messages into network frames and vice versa.
-It interacts with the underlying network interface card (NIC) to transmit and receive data.
+- ***NetBIOS Interface Message Processor (NIB):*** The NIB is responsible for encapsulating NetBIOS messages into network frames and vice versa.It interacts with the underlying network interface card (NIC) to transmit and receive data.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
 - ***NetBIOS Workgroup:*** A NetBIOS workgroup is a logical grouping of computers that share resources.Computers within the same workgroup can easily communicate with each other using NetBIOS.
 <!-- /wp:list-item -->
 <!-- /wp:list -->